kentshenlim/Message-Category/README.md

 ## TODO

-- TODO: pagination
+- TODO: pagination, need DB
-- TODO: smart date with color scheme
+- TODO: smart date with color scheme, need DB (use virtuals)
 - TODO: set the svg string as virtual, no need store into DB
-- TODO: most recent
+- TODO: most recent (also need DB, use sort)